NamDinhRobotics/proSLAM/README.md

  - Qt5: https://wiki.qt.io/Install_Qt_5_on_Ubuntu (Version 5.7.0)              - used for visualization

 ---
-3) download and install the Colorful `Catkin Command Line Tools`: https://catkin-tools.readthedocs.io/en/latest/installing.html (alternatively one can also use `ROS catkin`):
+3) download and install the colorful `Catkin Command Line Tools`: https://catkin-tools.readthedocs.io/en/latest/installing.html (alternatively one can also use `ROS catkin`):

     sudo apt-get install python-catkin-tools

 ---
-4) set the environment variable `$G2O_ROOT` to use your own g2o installation or clone `g2o for catkin` (https://github.com/yorsh87/g2o_catkin) to your catkin workspace:
+4) set the environment variable `$G2O_ROOT` to use your own g2o installation - or clone `g2o for catkin` (https://github.com/yorsh87/g2o_catkin) to your catkin workspace:

     git clone https://github.com/yorsh87/g2o_catkin.git